 As for eateries, most of the Chinese restaurants are geared towards American Chinese style but there are more authentic dishes on the menu now.
 A few to note are Cozy Place & Wah Lai Yuen in Chinatown and Halibut House near uptown.
 All these owners speak Cantonese.

 One place to note is Tropical Island in Shelbourne Street.
 It has satay skewers and Ha Moon noodles as well as Hainan Chicken.

 Vietnamese restaurants can be found all over Victoria.
 One of them is run by Korean with some Korean dishes on the menu (see photo with black menu cover).
 Fusion is very popular here so you’ll find many Asian fusion eateries.

 There are also Japanese restaurants, some are operated by non-Japanese in different fusion styles.
 The newest one in Chinatown has a rather different menu from the rest (see photo with Yua’s menu - prices have gone up since the photo was taken though).
 A few ramen shops have popped up around town too.

-There are different types of Thai, Korean, and Indian restaurants.
+There are different types of Thai, Korean, Vietnamese, and Indian restaurants.
 Some of those have more than one location in the Greater Victoria area.

 Bubble tea has been growing in popularity so more and more are popping up but mostly around downtown area.

 Pineapple buns are not exactly like those you would find in Hong Kong.
 The photo with a cup of tea shows the size of it from a pack of 6 available at Fairway Market.
 They can also be found in Chinatown.